lbito/union-of-shapes/README.md

-# icon-generation-svg
+# Union of shapes
-Using generative adversial networks to produce SVG representation of images.
+Iterative greedy algorithm to produce a layered vector graphic representation of raster images.